 My first skincare post has me lying on my back with a sheet mask on, trying to type while keeping my head flat on my pillow.
 Hooray for multitasking.

-It’s probably helpful to mention that I have really dry, partially dehydrated skin.
-My research (basically me scouring other blogs/AB websites and being really shadowy on AB Reddit) and experience say skin needs two things—water and oil—in a good balance in order to be healthy.
-When water and oil levels are optimized, skin is bouncy, resilient, and soft.
-The overwhelming conclusion is that for successful skincare, one must find out their own skin-type (what they are lacking or what they have an excess of), and throw all the things it lacks at it until it is well-balanced.
+It’s probably helpful to mention that I have dry, easily dehydrated skin.
+Skin needs two things—water and oil—in a good balance in order to be healthy.
+When water and oil levels are optimized, skin is bouncy, resilient, and soft because it has everything it needs to do its job.
+The overwhelming conclusion is that for successful skincare, one must find out their own skin-type—what they are lacking or what they have an excess of—and throw all the things (read: not all the things) at it until it is well-balanced.

 Dehydrated skin lacks water.
 Dry skin lacks oils and lipids that form a barrier on the skin to keep water in.
-As such, the arid LA air is free to wreak havoc on my poor, parched skin.
+Before I apply any oils or occlusives to the skin, I need to make sure that I’m supplying it with enough hydration to be effective.
 Enter the 7-skin method.

 The 7-skin method (& a slight product failure)

-The 7-skin method is well-known in the AB blogosphere and has been flying around the internet ever since it became a huge trend in Korea.
+The 7-skin method is a Korean beauty philosophy that has been flying around the internet as of late.
 It’s simple—applying a moisturizing (non-astringent) toner in 7 thin layers.
-This ensures that your skin is hydrated at every single layer.
-When I first heard of this method, I snorted a little bit, finding it excessive.
-As if applying the same thing 7 times but in smaller amounts makes a difference.
+This ensures that your skin is hydrated fully at every single layer.

-Well, it does.
-After a tussle with a particularly dry spring day, I threw in the towel and grabbed my Hada Labo Gokujun Lotion.
+For a while, I didn’t bother with it; it seemed excessive and time consuming.
+But after a tussle with a particularly dry spring day, I threw in the towel and grabbed my Hada Labo Gokujun Lotion.
 Following the instructions, I applied a dime-sized amount 7 times, patting to make sure that it sank it.
-By the 7th application, my skin was plump and absolutely shining (in a good way).
-I applied my serum and moisturizer as usual and hopped into bed.
+By the 7th application, my skin was plump and absolutely shining.
+I applied moisturizer as usual and hopped into bed.
 The caveat to the amazing initial results was that when I woke up in the morning, my skin felt even more parched than usual.

 Needless to say, I felt betrayed.
-Where was my bouncy egg-skin that would have been to the envy of all those around me?
 After slathering on my emergency moisturizer and steeping my morning tea, I realized my mistake.
 I had been using the wrong toner.

-The Hada Labo Gokujun Lotion is mainly composed of hyaluronic acid, a humectant that attracts any moisture from the surrounding air.
+The Hada Labo Gokujun Lotion is a wonderful, effective product that is well-loved, and for good reason.
+Its efficacy as a hydrator, though, seems to vary depending on the surrounding climate.
+It mainly composed of hyaluronic acid, a humectant that attracts any moisture from the surrounding air.
 Which in LA, is about zero.
 When I was in Japan a couple summers ago, it had worked wonders, pulling moisture from the surrounding humidity into my skin.
-In LA, its efficacy (at least my experience of it) seemed to drop significantly.
+In LA, its efficacy seemed to drop significantly.
 And I deduced that I had probably compounded its inefficacy by applying it 7 whole times.

-Time to find a new moisturizing toner suited for sensitive skin.
-I had relatively good experiences with other Pyunkang Yul products (foaming cleanser, moisture cream, balancing gel), so I went ahead and got the essence toner.
+Alas, it was time to find a new moisturizing toner suited for sensitive skin.
+I had relatively good experiences with other Pyunkang Yul products, so I went ahead and got the essence toner.
 It is recommended for those with dry skin and is supposed to be incredibly hydrating.

 Pyunkang Yul Essence Toner